louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ---

-### Antiemetic use in oncology: updated guideline recommendations from ASCO (...) [^21813351].
+### Antiemetic use in oncology: updated guideline recommendations from ASCO… [^21813351].
 ASCO (2012).
 Low credibility.

 3receptor antagonist, dexamethasone, and an NK 1receptor antagonist.
 A large trial validated the equivalency of fosaprepitant, a single-day intravenous formulation, with aprepitant; either therapy is appropriate.
-Preferential use of palonosetron is recommended for moderate emetic risk regimens, combined with dexamethasone. |Fludarabine| List is not exhaustive. ** These anthracyclines, when combined with cyclophosphamide, are now designated as high emetic risk.
+Preferential use of palonosetron is recommended for moderate emetic risk regimens, combined with dexamethasone. |Fludarabine| List is not exhaustive.
+These anthracyclines, when combined with cyclophosphamide, are now designated as high emetic risk.
 Recommendation 1.
 The three-drug combination of an NK 1receptor antagonist, a 5-HT 3receptor antagonist, and dexamethasone is recommended for patients receiving highly emetogenic chemotherapy.
 This recommendation is unchanged since the 2006 update, but reworded for clarification.
 The Update Committee also recommended reclassification of the combined anthracycline and cyclophosphamide regimen as highly emetogenic.

 Clinical Question 2.
 What is the optimal treatment to prevent nausea and vomiting from moderately emetogenic antineoplastic agents.
 Recommendation 2.
 The two-drug combination of palonosetron and dexamethasone is recommended for patients receiving moderately emetogenic chemotherapy.
 If palonosetron is not available, clinicians may substitute a first-generation 5-HT 3receptor antagonist, preferably granisetron or ondansetron.
 Limited evidence also supports adding aprepitant to the combination.
 Should clinicians opt to add aprepitant in patients receiving moderate-risk chemotherapy, any one of the 5-HT 3receptor antagonists is appropriate.
 Recommendation 11.
 Language from the 2006 guideline was reformatted for clarity.
 Clinicians should: